• Skip to primary navigation

 • Privacy Law — This course examines U.S. and foreign legal regimes for the protection of information.

-• Evaluate, manage, and mitigate risk associated with the acquiring, storage/retention, use, sharing, and disposing of data.
+• Evaluate, manage, and mitigate risk associated with the acquiring, storage/retention, use, sharing, and disposal of data.

 • Identify privacy and data protection issues across various sectors.